microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollPresenter.md

 ### ScrollPresenter.VerticalSnapPoints property

 Gets the collection of snap points affecting the `ScrollPresenter.VerticalOffset` property.
-That collection is empty by default.
+This collection is empty by default.
 Vertical snap points cause the VerticalOffset property to settle at deterministic values at the end of inertia.

 In this example, the `ScrollPresenter.VerticalOffset` property lands at value 500.0 or 1500.0,